VeeMae/myFlix-client/README.md

-# myFlix-client
+# myFlix (Client-Side)

 ## Objective

-Build the client-side for the myFlix application (based on its existing server-side code- REST API and database) using React.
+Build the client-side for the myFlix application (based on its existing server-side code - REST API and database) using React.

 ### Login Page
 ![Login page](/login-pg.png)